sophchoe/QML/README.md

 - A dataset of 3-dimensional vectors is created.
 - Keras sequential layer of depth 6 and 5 neurons is created.
 - The encoded vector is 2-dimensional.
-- Create a quantum state of each vector by using each element of the vector of Displacement gate.
+- Encode each vector as a quantum state by using each element of the vector as parameters of Displacement gate.
 - Initialize weights (parameters of quantum gates).
 The gates used are:
   - Squeezers
   - Interferometers composed of beam splitters and rotation gates